Sports Media (SPM)

 SPM 3500 Sports Media Internship

-Description: Internship practice for qualified sports media students who wish creative communications experience beyond that available in the classroom.
+Description: Internship practice for qualified sports media students who seek creative communications experience beyond that available in the classroom.
+Internships must be approved prior to counting hours worked.
+Must work sixty or more hours for each credit hour up to three credit hours for each individual internship.
 Course previously offered as JB 3500.
 Offered for variable credit, 1-3 credit hours, maximum of 6 credit hours.

 Credit hours: 1-3